-• Verify your wheel clearance using Figure 2.
+•Verify your wheel clearance using Figure 3.

-•Verify The Following Measurements Before Assembly.
+Verify The Following Measurements Before Assembly

-- Bearing outside diameter. - Axle housing flange mounting pattern to pattern in bracket. - Stud pattern on axle flange to hole pattern in hat. - Axle center register diameter is 2.88", Figure 3.
-This kit uses Wilwood's removable center register adapters.
+- •Bearing outside diameter. - •Axle housing flange mounting pattern to pattern in bracket. - •Stud pattern on axle flange to stud pattern in hat.

+•Axle center register diameter is 3.06", Figure 5.
 Rotors can either be centered on the axle register, i.e. register-centric or centered on the wheel studs, i.e. stud-centric.
 Due to variations in wheel stud final diameters, register-centric centering can be a more accurate method of centering the rotor to the axle.
-Wilwood offers various diameter adapters for purchase in addition to the ones supplied in this kit, see Table 1. - Dimension from wheel side of axle flange to wheel side of axle housing flange (see Figure 6, lower right hand corner).
-This dimension is critical to ensure proper alignment of the rotor to the caliper, and should match offset given in the kit description. - •Maximum axle flange diameter must be no larger than 6.61" w/.050" x 45° chamfer, Figure 3.
+Wilwood offers various diameter adapters for purchase, see Table 1.

+•Dimension from wheel side of axle flange to wheel side of axle housing flange (see Figure 9, lower right hand corner).
+This dimension is critical to ensure proper alignment of the rotor to the caliper, and should match offset given in the kit description.